The Kinarm End-Point Lab is a versatile research facility to study sensory, motor and cognitive function.

 • One or two hand-graspable, end-effector Kinarm robots

-• Vertical display or 2D virtual/augmented reality display
+• Vertical display or 2D virtual/augmented reality display, with optional 120Hz low latency display

 • Optional Adjustable Height Configuration with integrated force plates and gaze-tracking.